-That’s simply the term for folks who claim they’re not yet fully sold on the physical evidence that proves we need economic reform to retard international climate change, and we need it yesterday.
+That’s simply the term for folks who claim they’re not yet fully sold on the physical evidence justifying radical economic reform in order to retard international climate change, and we need it yesterday.
 (A better name might be science haters.)

 Believe it or not, such people really exist.
-There are whole websites catering to them—I shit you not.
+There are whole websites catering to them—I snip you not.
 I think their bizarre little society even has a UK chapter.

 Nobody ever talks much about climate skeptics.

 That’s probably because the science is so solid.
-If (hypothetically!) the scientific argument for a carbon tax were dubious or tendentious in some way, its opponents might pose enough of a threat to be worth discussing.
+If (hypothetically!) the physical argument for a carbon tax were dubious or tendentious in any way, its opponents might pose enough of a threat to be worth discussing.
 Climate skeptic might even be a household phrase.

 But as it is, it isn’t.
 Because people who still question the science simply don’t matter.
 Certainly not to scientists.

 It all smacks of bad faith.
 And when you’ve worked enough semesters in my corner of the scientific world, you tend to become an expert in faith.
-So blindly take my word for this: theirs doesn’t smack good.
+So you can blindly take my word for it: theirs doesn’t smack good.
 Not good at all.

 See, if I didn’t believe in science, and I honestly thought I had the science to disprove it, I’m pretty sure I wouldn’t waste time blogging about it.
 (Blogs are for people who do believe it.)

-I’d write it up as proper, peer-reviewed science and submit it to a science journal.
+Instead, I’d write my anti-science up as proper, peer-reviewed science and submit it to a science journal.

 As you know, science works by weight of papers.
 So if modern science is wrong—as opponents of the climate keep telling us—then all they have to do is produce 4 million scientific articles (or thereabouts) refuting it.

-Five, tops.
 Et voilà!
-The consensus in favor of science would be flipped upside-down, back-to-front and ass-forwards.
+The consensus in favor of science would be flipped on its head.
 Science would stand falsified, 97 to three.
 And trust me, nobody would be happier than the scientists themselves, who understand the horrifying implications of science better than anyone.

 So what’s stopping them?
 (The deniers, I mean?)